-Traffic Demand Characteristics A time varying traffic demand was loaded on the network, as illustrated in Fig. 3.
-This traffic demand increased to a maximum of 5,000 vph after 20 minutes of simulation, and subsequently remained at this level for 30 minutes, before reducing to zero after 70 minutes of simulation.
+Traffic Demand Characteristics A time varying mean traffic demand was loaded on the network, as illustrated in Fig. 2.
+The mean traffic demand increased in 5-minute increments to a maximum of 5,000 veh/h after 20 minutes of simulation, and subsequently remained at this level for 30 minutes, before reducing to zero after 70 minutes of simulation.
 The simulation duration was extended for an additional 20 minutes in order to clear the network of any en-route vehicles.
+It should be noted that the vehicle departures were random within each 5-minute interval considering a Poisson distribution of departure rates (vehicle time headways followed a shifted negative exponential distribution).
+It should be noted, however, that the random number seed was held constant for all the scenarios in order to ensure consistency across the various simulation runs without the need for multiple repetitions.

 Two ATIS driver classes were modeled.
 Class 1 drivers did not have the ability to request routing information.
 As a result, all ATIS class 1 drivers utilized the freeway route, regardless of the level of congestion.
 ATIS class 2 drivers had the ability to request re-routing information, providing them with the opportunity to use the parallel arterial route.
 The proportion of equipped vehicles (driver class 2) was held constant during the entire course of a given simulation run, but was varied across the different scenarios.
+Vehicles were assigned to each class randomly based on a uniform distribution.